mikeklepacz/CRM/replit.md

 - **UI/UX Decisions**: The frontend utilizes React, Tailwind CSS, and Shadcn UI for a modern and responsive user experience.
 User preferences for dashboard layout, including column visibility, order, width, font size, row height, and theme colors, are persistent and sync across devices.
 Text wrapping is selectively applied to verbose columns, while terse columns remain single-line to maintain layout stability.
 - **Technical Implementations**:
     - **Authentication**: Replit Auth with distinct 'admin' and 'agent' roles.
-    - **Google Sheets Integration**: Direct read/write access to specified Google Sheets for data management.
+    - **Google Sheets Integration**: System-wide Google Sheets OAuth connection (admin setup) provides read/write access to Store Database and Commission Tracker for all users.
+    - **Per-User Google Services**: Individual sales agents connect their own Google accounts (Gmail/Calendar) via OAuth for personalized features.
+Tokens stored in both `google*` and `googleCalendar*` fields for compatibility.
+System OAuth client credentials are shared with all users for token refresh.
     - **Inline Editing**: Allows direct modification of cell data within the dashboard, with changes reflecting in Google Sheets.
 Agents have read-only access to commission-critical columns (Order ID, Commission Type, Amount, Transaction ID) while admins can edit all columns.
     - **Row-Level Security**: Agents only see unclaimed stores and their own claimed stores based on the "Agent" column in the Commission Tracker sheet.
     - **WooCommerce Sync**: Fetches orders, matches them to stores, calculates commissions, and updates the Commission Tracker.